Even in legal regions, such as the entire country of Canada, companies are telling employees they cannot partake.

 Public Transit Prohibits Off-The-Clock Consumption

-That’s the case for Metrolinx, a company that is highly integrated into Canada’s public transportation system.
-The CEO announced: “It is my expectation that commencing on February 1, 2019, all employees who work in a safety sensitive position know that they are prohibited from using recreational cannabis and/or cannabis products whether they are on or off duty.”
+That’s the case for Metrolinx, a company that is part of Canada’s public transportation system.
+The CEO says: “It is my expectation that commencing on February 1, 2019, all employees who work in a safety sensitive position know that they are prohibited from using recreational cannabis and/or cannabis products whether they are on or off duty.”

 What qualifies as a “safety sensitive position” isn’t entirely clear, although it apparently applies to 137 different positions within the company.
 The list can be extended at at time, according to a spokesperson.